oracle-livelabs/pts/query-slides-and-notes/deploy/deploy.md

 ## Introduction

-Oracle
+Oracle cloud resources like object storage, compute nodes and database instances can be used to build complex workflows.
+With minimal knowledge and out-of-the-box tools, you can combine them into complex configurations.
+Everything can be automated using custom code in scripts, stored procedures and data structures.

-This lab explains how to
+This lab explains how to connect cloud resources to build a simple solution for your problem.

-Estimated Time: 60 minutes
+Estimated Time: 40 minutes

 ### Objectives

 In this lab you will:
+* Create credentials and access object storage assets
+* Create tables and views to track file processing
+* Create procedures for data processing inside Oracle database
+* Write Bash (Bourne Again Shell) scripts for file type conversions
-* Create
+* Create external tables based on flat files

 ### Prerequisites

 This lab assumes you have:
-* Provisioned
+* Provisioned Oracle Cloud Resources completing the first lab
+* Basic knowledge about Linux Bash programming
+* Advanced Oracle SQL and PL/SQL experience

 ## Task 1: Create OCI credentials to access files in bucket

 1. On the previous tab where ADMIN user is connected to Database Actions, click main menu ≡ or Database Actions in the lower-left corner, and **SQL**.

-2. Grant privileges on DBMS_CLOUD package to PPTXJSON user.
+2. Grant privileges on `DBMS_CLOUD` package to **PPTXJSON** user.

     ````
     <copy>
-    grant execute on dbms_cloud to PPTXJSON;
+    grant execute on DBMS_CLOUD to PPTXJSON;
     </copy>
     ````